flow-chart

 Ongoing Reviews

 So long as your app is live on the Meta Horizon Store, your app will be monitored and reviewed to ensure it continues to comply with Meta's policies and terms.
-These reviews include but are not limited to reviews of your privacy policy to ensure compliance with the VRCs, and content moderation to ensure compliance with the Content Guidelines
+These reviews include but are not limited to reviews of your privacy policy to ensure compliance with the VRCs, and content moderation to ensure compliance with the Content Guidelines.

 Were you approved to use platform features?